 Increasingly, there are also several companies making advancements towards autonomous systems for trucks.
 Self-driving trucks will eventually significantly disrupt the supply chain process, as they will be able to work without the constraints that human-operated trucks have.
 Companies such as Tesla, Waymo and Torc are all actively developing autonomous trucks.

 Robots are also being utilized in the recycling industry to conduct waste sorting.
 The United States alone produces approximately 300 million tons of trash a year.
 The portion of this that is recycled needs to be sorted, as not all pieces that are sent for recycling are actually recyclable.
 Traditionally, this job has been done by humans, who often have to work on a conveyor belt sorting through trash for items that can be recycled.
 As you can imagine, this is a challenging job, and often recycling centers can’t recruit enough people necessary to do their job.
-Robots, with the help of computer vision, can fill the gaps to do this job.
+By utilizing computer vision in robotics, companies can fill the gaps to do this job.
 Computer vision models can be trained to detect and sort through the recyclable objects on a conveyor belt.
 The system will make a determination as to whether or not something is plastic, glass, paper—or something that is not recyclable—and sort them accordingly.

 In order for robots to be useful in dynamic environments, they must have some understanding of the tasks they’re trying to accomplish.
-This is where machine learning and computer vision come into play.
-Tasks such as object detection and object tracking are done using computer vision algorithms.
 In the distribution and supply chain examples we discussed earlier, the mobile robots that operate on the warehouse floor use computer vision to detect and track objects that may be blocking their way, and adjust accordingly.
 As the robots are moving boxes onto a pallet, they must be able to detect whether the pallet is within reach, if there is room on it, and where to stack the object onto the pallet.
 All of this is done using object detection and tracking algorithms.

 In the example of robots that help sort through heaps of materials sent for recycling, the computer vision model must be able to identify cans as recyclable aluminum materials.
 While it may be easy to build a model that can identify soda cans on a shelf in a grocery store, the cans that end up on a conveyor belt in a recycling center can come in a variety of shapes.
 Some of them will be crushed to save space, others may be cut open or be significantly dented.
 Being able to correctly identify the object, regardless of its current shape, is an important aspect for the model to be effective in production.
 There is also the issue of occlusion, meaning that parts of the object that the model is trying to detect is not visible, usually because it is covered by something else.
 The position of the object can also differ from scenario to scenario, as can the position of the camera the robot is operating with.
 This can lead to some complexities for the computer vision algorithm to correctly detect the object.

 The journey ahead for computer vision in robotics is not without its challenges.
 Questions around privacy, security, and ethical use of these technologies will continue to arise and demand thoughtful solutions.
 Machine learning models’ performance decays over time.
 Fine tuning and improving machine learning models—including computer vision ones—start with identifying where your model is not performing well.
 Model performance monitoring tools help to detect the outliers on which your model is failing, allowing you to address the deficiencies and significantly reduce the feedback loop.
 This is especially true when working with systems that have to operate in dynamic environments such as warehouses and factories.
 However, the promise that this field holds is remarkable.
 As we step into this future, we're not just crafting machines that see - we're redefining the very way we perceive and interact with the world.